run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 ```

 Description:
-????
-XXX  No required?
+* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter and add new values.
+Default is true
 * `default.value`: if provided, serves as the default key-value set for this parameter.
-* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.

 Example: